Little Horse Trail: An Enjoyable Sedona Workout with Fantastic Views!

 Stunning Red Rock Formations

-This trail provides one of the most spectacular views of Courthouse Butte, a formation with an elevation of 5440 feet.
+This trail provides one of the most spectacular viewpoints of Courthouse Butte, a formation with an elevation of 5440 feet.
 Along the way you will also take in fabulous views of Bell Rock and 2 Nuns (pictured below).
 The Madonna and Child formation is just to the left of the 2 Nuns.
-All of Sedona’s rock formation’s names resemble their peculiar shape.
+All of Sedona’s rock formations names resemble their peculiar shape.
 It becomes a fun game to guess different rock formations on any hike.

 There are a few minor uphill and downhill sections, yet nothing too challenging.
 At the end of the trail, you will reach Chicken Point.
 From here you will be treated to some pretty amazing wide open red rock vistas in every direction.